zhushun0008/gitLearning/Branch.md

-Version 2
+Version 2.1
 Test whether same file in the different branches will share the same file or they are seperate files.

-Now this file under master branch.
-I will create a new branch called newBranch.
-These message will not be showed under newBranch.
+Now I am under newBranch.